vadimv/server-components/README.md

 ### Single-page application's events

 Register a browser's page DOM event handler using ``on(eventType, handler)``.

-An event runs the handler's Java code on the server side.
+When an event occurs:
+- the page sends the event data to the server
+- the system fires its registered event handler's Java code.

 ```java
     s -> a("#", "Click me", on("click", ctx -> {